team-asr/od-Data/README.md

 ## Licensing Terms:
 Work and material herein is released under a GNU General Public License, and a Creative Commons Attribution 4.0 (CC-BY-4.0) License.
 Copies of license terms can be found here: https://www.gnu.org/licenses/gpl.html and https://creativecommons.org/licenses/by/4.0/

+## Data Privacy and Security
+During aerial missions we discuss the areas under investigation with local authorities for notification of the general public that areas identified for aerial survery will be overflown.
+This is then broadcasted in the local area radio station and license sought through the relevant Civil Aviation Authority for permission.
+All areas under investigation are solely properties of farmers who have been requested permission for overflight of their farm, and consent forms duly signed and recorded prior overflight.
+For more information on our security and data privacy policy, please logon to https://as-research.org/data-and-privacy/